FAITHOKOSUN/printf/README.md

-succesfully created a printf repository project finally completed and compilede
+succesfully created a printf repository project finally completed and compiled recompiled and edited taskse